Yifei159/INFS7203-cell-communication-prediction/README.md

 # INFS7203-cell-communication-prediction
-This is a full-mark version of the INFS7203 (AKA Data Mining in UQ) course project solution.
+This is a full-mark solution of the INFS7203 AKA Data Mining course project in UQ.

 ## Requirements